How Your Donation Makes a Difference

 Guide Dogs: Clients with proficient O&M skills may apply for guide dogs.
 Guide dogs are proven to increase confidence, safety and efficiency in travelling for people with vision loss.
-We match suitable dogs with our clients, who are then trained by a Guide Dog Mobility Instructor on how to work their dogs and to look after them.
+We match suitable dogs with our clients, who are then trained by Guide Dog Mobility Instructors on how to work with and look after their dogs.

-Activities of Daily Living (ADL) Training: Our clients are taught ADL skills to meet their basic daily needs without assistance, such as using smartphones, self-care and managing domestic tasks.
+Independent Living Skills Training: Our clients are taught skills to manage and organise their daily activities on their own, such as using the mobile phones, self-care and managing domestic tasks.

-Outreach & Advocacy: We work closely with medical professionals to ensure discharged patients will have a smooth rehabilitation process with the goal of reintegrating them back to society.
-We also conduct talks and training workshops to raise awareness about the abilities and needs of people with vision loss and the role of guide dogs.
+Outreach & Advocacy: We work with medical and allied health professionals to ensure discharged patients have a smooth rehabilitation process with the goal of reintegrating into society.
+We also conduct talks and training workshops to raise awareness about the abilities and needs of people with vision loss, and the role of guide dogs.